Campobello Island: A Travel Guide for the Canadian Maritimes' Best Kept Secret

 Places to stay on Campobello Island

-I personally love camping on the island.
-Herring Cove Campground is ideally located in a fantastic location, near the beach, and has private treed lots for tenting, open lots for motor homes, and chalets for glamping.
+I, personally, love camping on the island.
+Herring Cove Campground is ideally located near a serene beach, golf course, and playground area for young children.
+It boasts private treed lots for tenting, open lots for motor homes, and chalets for a slightly more upscale glamping experience.

-If you’re looking for a motel or cottage stay, both are available!
-Check out Pollock Cove Cottages for an accommodation with an outstanding view.
+If your interests lie in a motel or cottage stay, you’ll find both options!
+Check out Pollock Cove Cottages in the village of Wilson’s Beach or An Island Chalet in Welshpool for an accommodation with an outstanding view of the water.

 Getting to the Island

-If you are coming from mainland New Brunswick, take the ferries.
-The ride is BEAUTIFUL!
-Islanders and visitors alike travel this way (even in Pre-Covid times).
-The channel is home to harbour seals, grey seals, harbour porpoise and the occasional whale, so have your camera at the ready!
+If you’re arriving from mainland New Brunswick, take the ferry route.
+The ride is absolutely beautiful on a clear day!
+Islanders and visitors alike travel this way.
+The channel through which the ferries pass is home to harbour seals, grey seals, harbour porpoise and the occasional whale (predominantly minke whales), so have your camera at the ready!

 deer-island-ferry-sign

-So, how do you navigate the ferries?
-Start by catching the first in L’Etete.
-This is a public ferry (no cost to you) It sails to Deer Island.
-Then, cross Deer Island and catch the second, a private ferry owned by East Coast Ferries, to Campobello.
+How do you navigate the ferries?
+Start by catching the first boat on the mainland in L’Etete.
+This is a publicly-funded ferry, at no cost to you, sailing to Deer Island.
+After disembarking, you will drive across scenic Deer Island and catch a second boat to Campobello Island.
+This ferry is privately owned and operated by East Coast Ferries.

-Pro tip: The ferry between Deer Island and Campobello leaves on the half hour, and returns to Deer Island on the hour.
-If you’re a smart planner, take the ferry from L’Etete to Deer Island leaving on the half hour, otherwise you risk narrowly missing the Campobello ferry.
-Mind you, if you do miss it you just get to explore Deer Island Point for an hour, and that’s not such a terrible thing.
+Pro tip: Timing is everything when catching the ferries.
+If you’re a smart planner, you’ll take the ferry from L’Etete to Deer Island leaving on the half hour.
+Otherwise, you’ll risk narrowly missing the ferry to Campobello.
+Mind you, if you do miss it, you get to explore Deer Island Point for an hour, which isn’t a terrible way to pass time.

-If you are coming up from the States (the border is currently CLOSED due to the pandemic), take the bridge from Lubec, Maine.
-Remember, you are crossing into Canada and will be required to check in at the Canadian border.
+If you are arriving from the US, take the bridge from Lubec, Maine.
+Remember, you are crossing into Canada and will be required to check in at Canada Border Services Agency.
 Have your passport ready!

 Things to do on Campobello Island

-One of my favourite things to do while visiting Campobello is get outdoors!
-Whether it be in a boat out on the water or on a hike through the groomed trails, Campobello’s natural areas are what make it so special.
-So, get outside, smell the salt air and listen to the slow drone of the foghorn.
+One of my favourite pastimes while visiting Campobello is getting outdoors!
+Whether it be sailing around the island or on a hike through the groomed trails, Campobello’s natural areas are what make it so special.
+So, get outside, smell the salt air and listen to the low drone of the foghorn.

 Visit Roosevelt Campobello International Park

 Roosevelt Campobello International Park is particularly unique.
-It is the only park in Canada celebrating the life and an American President and his family.
+It is the only park in Canada celebrating the life of an American President and his family.
 It is dually owned and supported by both Canada and the United States.
-Franklin Delano Roosevelt, the 32nd POTUS, summered here throughout his entire life.
-The park consists of his home, several other period homes, and a large wilderness area of hiking trails.
+Franklin Delano Roosevelt, the 32nd POTUS, summered on the island from his childhood through his entire life.
+The park consists of the home to which he brought his wife and children, several other well-preserved period homes, and a large, natural wilderness area peppered with beaches and hiking trails.

 A photo of the trails at Roosevelt Campobello Interantional Park’s natural area.